POLICE CRACK 1981 COLD CASE MURDER WITH DNA COLLECTED FROM VANILLA COKE CAN

 “It is extensive background work,” Morrisey explained of the process.
 “We use DNA for that; we use all kinds of newspapers, public records, find out about these people and who they’re related to, and eventually get it down to one suspect.”

-This past January, detectives collected trash bags from a dumpster at an apartment complex where their primary suspect lived.
+In January 2021, detectives collected trash bags from a dumpster at an apartment complex where their primary suspect lived.
 Discarded items submitted to the lab and checked for DNA included a Vanilla Coke can as well as water, rum and beer bottles, according to media reports.

 After DNA from the Coke can matched genetic evidence from the Quayle murder scene, CHVPD got an arrest warrant and on Feb.
-10 took David Dwayne Anderson, 62, into custody near Cozad, a small town in west-central Nebraska.
+10, 2021, took David Dwayne Anderson, 65, into custody near Cozad, a small town in west-central Nebraska.

-According to court records, Anderson is charged with two counts of first-degree murder — one for allegedly killing Quayle after deliberation and the other for allegedly killing her in the commission of another felony.
+According to court records, Anderson was charged with two counts of first-degree murder — one for allegedly killing Quayle after deliberation and the other for allegedly killing her in the commission of another felony.

 Between 1976 and 1988, Colorado Bureau of Investigation records show, Anderson was arrested multiple times for burglary and other crimes.